 If you notice your child struggling, then you should first speak to the teacher at your child’s school.
 They may offer to help by providing your child with an academic support tutor.
 If your child’s school has a good academic support program, then you will have little reason to be concerned.
 With some patience and reassurance for your child, they will be able to get back on track.

-If your child is educated in a homeschool learning environment, then you can create your own academic support learning centre which can run alongside your own personalized curriculum or syllabus.
-Alternatively, you may also apply to be enrolled in one of the many tutoring centres either in your local area or online.
+If your child is educated in a homeschool learning environment, then you can create your own academic support learning centre which can run alongside your own personalised curriculum or syllabus.

 Students may seek out academic support for any number of reasons such as the student struggling with a class, exam preparation, study stress, learning disabilities, being an ESL student or being an international student.
-Although the main reason that students apply for supplemental instruction and educational support is to support with barriers to learning, although some students are gifted, all still need extra school help.
+Although the main reason that students apply for supplemental instruction and educational support is, to identify and reduce any barriers to learning, or to further challenge some students that are gifted, all still need extra school help.

 Before you hire a private tutor, it would be beneficial if you are able to share some information with them about yourself and your educational history.
 Tutors are ready to help you as they have years of experience, confidence in their supplemental instruction and a real passion for helping the learner to excel.